Marion County, Kansas: Santa Fe Railroad

 The state of Kansas granted the Atchison and Topeka Railroad three million acres (12,000 km2) of land if it would build a continuous line to the western border of the state within ten years (March 1, 1873).
 In 1871, the railroad pushed westward from Emporia through Florence, Horners, and Peabody towards Newton, and got title to the land in 1873.
-According to the original land grant, the railroad was to receive every odd numbered section for 10 mi on each side of its track, but in eastern Kansas which was pretty well settled, much of this land wasn't available.
+According to the original land grant, the railroad was to receive every odd numbered section for 10 mi on each side of its track, but in eastern Kansas which was largely settled by then, much of this land was not available.
 The law therefore gave the railroad what was called "in lieu" lands further west.
-Eventually this worked out to be half the land on a strip 20 mi on each side of its track from Emporia nearly out to Kinsley, which meant that most of Marion County fell in this strip.
+Eventually this worked out to be half the land on a strip 20 mi on each side of its track from Emporia nearly out to Kinsley, which meant that most of Marion County fell within this strip.

 In 1877, the Florence, El Dorado, and Walnut Valley Railroad Company built a branch line from Florence to El Dorado, in 1881 it was extended to Douglass, and later to Arkansas City.
 The line was leased and operated by the Atchison, Topeka and Santa Fe Railway.
 The line from Florence to El Dorado was abandoned in 1942.
-The original branch line connected Florence, Burns, De Graff, El Dorado, Augusta, Douglass, Rock, Akron, Winfield, Arkansas City.
+The original branch line connected Florence, Burns, De Graff, El Dorado, Augusta, Douglass, Rock, Akron, Winfield and Arkansas City.